 Has it really come to this?
-Two defendants have appealed a $12.6 million verdict in a commercial litigation case alleging that a juror posted messages on Twitter during the trial that demonstrated he was biased against the defendants.
+Two defendants have appealed a $12.6 million verdict in a commercial litigation case, alleging that a juror posted messages on Twitter during the trial that showed he was biased against the defendants.

 This is just plain silly because this all appears to be after the verdict.
 If he was Twittering during jury selection biased thoughts, that would be a very different motion.